 Igor.
 Building The Perfect Beast.

-BOTTOM LINE: The number of ASSOCIATIONS or SLOGANS that potential metaphorical brand names generate tells you how emotionally connective each name is and how much branding, marketing & advertising ammunition they contain.
+BOTTOM LINE: The number or strength of ASSOCIATIONS + SLOGANS that metaphorical/evocative names generate tells you how emotionally connective each name is and how much branding, marketing & advertising ammunition they contain.